peopleconnectus/ember-concurrency-scroll/README.md

 * `sinusoidal` (default)

 The number of ease steps are calculated using the scroll duration value (default is 1000ms), which results in an array of predefined easing steps used for the scrolling.

+##### axis _string_
+Determines the axis to scroll on, when the `start` and `end` values are numeric.
+Default is 'y'.

+##### ignoreViewport _boolean_
+Determines if the scrollTo task should scroll if the target position is already in the viewport.
+Default is `true`.

+##### container _string_/_element_
+A DOM element or id to target for scrolling.
+Allows you to scroll the contents of fixed size elements with overflow property set to scroll.
+See the example below for further explanation.

 ## Usage
 ```js